abhi3700/evm_contracts_defiavgprice/README.md

 Calculate on-chain average price of tokens on DeFi protocol.

 ## About
-* A keeper pushes a price of token.
+* A keeper pushes a price of token(s).
-* Task: Find out the avg price of a token for a given time interval range, without iterating in `for-loop`.
+* Task: Find out the avg price of a token for a given time interval range, without iterating in `loop` (for, while).

 ## Installation
 ```console